outisa/ratebeer/README.md

 # README

-Application can be found here (address coming soon)
+Application can be found here https://vast-fjord-53234.herokuapp.com